INNVTV/NetCore-Clean-Architecture/README.md

 **Note:** It is recommened that you break TaskClients out into seperate repositiores and build systems so they can be managed by seperate teams.
 This also allows you to develope the clients across the enviornments that CoreServices may be running on.

+# Domain Driven Design
+A clean archtecture is only as good as the requirements gathering and design process that precedded it.
+It is important to include non-technical domain experts early and often.
+This will ensure that the real world problems you are trying model or solve problems for is clearly respresented in the software you are building.

 ## Core.Services
 Main entry point.
 Headless implementation allows you to swap out interfaces between Consoles, Tests, WebApi's and WebApps.
 Includes Core.Common, Core.Application and Core.Domain Projects and wraps them into a gateway for access by the clients.